timroes/www.timroes.de/content/posts/kibana4-tutorials/kibana-4-tutorial-part-2-discover.md

 status: draft
 ---

-A link to [another post](post:foobar2).
+A link to.
 In the previous part of this tutorial series (which is a required must-read for this part) you’ve [learned](https://www.google.de) to create a simple visualization, that doesn’t need access to data from `Elasticsearch`.
 In this part we will write another plugin, that uses aggregations (like most of the visualizations) to access data from